Frequently Asked Questions

 Yes.
 The coverage through CNPS is the same, regardless of whether you purchase it through the Association or directly from CNPS.
-The difference in price is because you are receiving a group rate when you purchase it through the Association.

 - If I have professional liability protection in another province or through my employer, do I still need to purchase it as part of my Manitoba registration renewal?